AlexXu777/INDE577_Machine_Learning_2025_Rice_University/README.md

 - Principal Component Analysis
 - Image Compression with the Singular Value Decomposition (SVD)

 All models are implemented using Python.
-Each folder in this repository corresponds to one specific topic or model covered in the course.
+Each folder in this repository corresponds to one specific topic or model.

 Stay tuned as I continue updating this repository with new content!